neharajput08/Global-EV-Tracker/README.md

 This repository includes a segment of a project I co-led at New Automotive that focused on tracking global electric vehicle (EV) sales.

-`swissModules.py` and `swissECC.py`: These Python scripts scraped monthly new car registration data by fuel type and manufacturer for Switzerland.
+`swissModules.py` and `swissECC.py`: These Python scripts scraped monthly new car registration data by fuel type for Switzerland.
 Similar web scrapers were developed for other countries.

 `finnishModules.py` and `finnishECC.py`: These Python scripts scraped monthly new car registration data by fuel type and manufacturer for Finland.
 Similar web scrapers were developed for other countries.